Mte90/BerlinDB-Rest/readme.md

 ### Todo

-**Specific changes are comment with TODO to discuss later**
+**Specific changes are commented with TODO to discuss later**

-* Search support for multiple column
+* Search support for multiple columns
 * How to get the table name? (to remove the hardcoded stuff)
 * Merge `read`, `read_all`, `search` in a unique method